KIRAGU-MWAURA/Introductory-Course-Metagenomics-Data-Analysis-Curriculum/README.md

 ## UNDERSTANDING QIIME
 <details>
 <summary>Important Definitions</summary>

-**ARTIFACTS** - Instead of normal data files qiime uses artifacts as the data files.
+- **ARTIFACTS** - Instead of normal data files qiime uses artifacts as the data files.
 These contain the actual data and the metadata.
 The metadata describes things about the data, such as its type, format, and how it was generated.
 Artifacts have `.qza` file extension.

-**VISUALIZATIONS** - This are terminal outputs and cannot be used as inputs. for example statistical result tables and static images.
+- **VISUALIZATIONS** - This are terminal outputs and cannot be used as inputs. for example statistical result tables and static images.
 Visualizations have `.qzv` file extension

-**SEMANTIC TYPES** -These enable Qiime 2 to identify artifacts that are suitable inputs to an analysis for example, if an analysis requires distance matrix as input Qiime 2 will detect the semantic type of the artifacts with distance matrix to avoid incompatible artifacts from being used in the analysis.
+- **SEMANTIC TYPES** -These enable Qiime 2 to identify artifacts that are suitable inputs to an analysis for example, if an analysis requires distance matrix as input Qiime 2 will detect the semantic type of the artifacts with distance matrix to avoid incompatible artifacts from being used in the analysis.

-**PLUGINS** -These are like 'flags' for softwares that can be used with Qiime. eg `q2 -demux ` for dimultiplexing
+- **PLUGINS** -These are like 'flags' for softwares that can be used with Qiime. eg `q2 -demux ` for dimultiplexing

-**METHODS AND VISUALIZERS** - Qiime 2 plugins define methods and visualizers that are used for analyses A method accepts some combination of Qiime 2 artifacts and parameters as input and produces one or more artifacts as output.
+- **METHODS AND VISUALIZERS** - Qiime 2 plugins define methods and visualizers that are used for analyses
+  - A method accepts some combination of Qiime 2 artifacts and parameters as input and produces one or more artifacts as output.
-A visualizer accepts some combination of Qiime 2 artifacts as input but the output of a visualizer cannot be used as an input.
+  - A visualizer accepts some combination of Qiime 2 artifacts as input but the output of a visualizer cannot be used as an input.

-*NB Artifacts and visualizations are data files, pipelines methods and visualizers are actions*

 [Additional information about key terms used in Qiime 2](https://docs.qiime2.org/2022.2/glossary/)

 **A visual overview of how Qiime 2 works**
 ![qiime workflow](https://docs.qiime2.org/2022.2/_images/key.png)

+ - Artifacts and visualizations are data files, pipelines, methods and visualizers are actions